openmaptiles/www.openmaptiles.org/docs/style/mapbox-studio-classic.md

 layout: docs
 category: style
 order: 3
-title: Raster Tiles with Mapbox Studio Classic
+title: CartoCSS style with Mapbox Studio Classic
-titlehtml: Raster Tiles with Mapbox Studio Classic
+titlehtml: CartoCSS style with Mapbox Studio Classic
-titlesidebar: Tiles with Mapbox Studio Classic
+titlesidebar: CartoCSS with Mapbox Studio Classic
-description: Design a Raster Tile Style with Mapbox Studio Classic
+description: Design a CartoCSS Style with Mapbox Studio Classic
 keywords: Mapbox Studio Classic
 ---

-You can also use [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) in combination with OpenMapTiles to create Tilemill raster tile styles.
+You can also use [Mapbox Studio Classic](https://www.mapbox.com/help/define-mapbox-studio-classic/) in combination with OpenMapTiles to create Tilemill2 tile styles for Mapnik renderer.

+NOTE: If you need raster tiles it is highly recomended to use the TileServerGL project, which provides raster tiles rendered on server side from the vector tiles and the modern GL styles.
+See https://openmaptiles.org/docs/host/tileserver-gl/

 ## Change the Source